anthonykgross/docker-broadcaster/README.md

 # How to use

+You can read my post about it (French) : http://anthonykgross.fr/p/multi-streaming-broadcaster-twitch-youtube-dailymotion-hitbox

 ##Prerequisites
 Add your user to docker group to be able to use it with non root user:
 ```console